Kindred

 Are you a law firm?

 No. We are an estate administration and coordination service, not a law firm, and we do not provide legal advice or representation.
-We coordinate the attorney and CPA you already have — or help you find them — and quarterback the work so nothing falls through the cracks.
+We coordinate the attorney and CPA you already have — or help you find them — and keep the work organized so nothing falls through the cracks.
+Kindred is paid only by you; we never take a referral fee or any payment from those professionals.

 How long does settling an estate take?